kienmarkdo/Taxi-Geolocation-Clustering-DBSCAN/Golang/README.md

   2. Apply the DBSCAN algorithm over each partition.
   3. Reduce the results by collecting the clusters from all partitions.
 Intersecting clusters must be merged.

-In other words, the steps are: create partitions, perform DBSCAN on each partition concurrently, merge the partitions in so get one big result; however, note that the 3rd step (merging the partitions) will not be implemented as we are only interested in the concurrency aspect (step 2) of this Go version of the project.
+In other words, the steps are: create partitions, concurrently perform DBSCAN on each partition, merge the partitions to get one big result.
+However, the 3rd step (merging the partitions step) will not be implemented as we are only interested in the concurrency aspect (step 2) of this Go version of the project.
+The 3rd step will be implemented in the Prolog version of the project.

 NOTE: The 3rd step (Merge/Reduce) is skipped in this implementation.
+It is implemented in the Prolog version of this project.

 ### Experimentation
 This concurrent version of the DBSCAN algorithm is based on the [producer-consumer pattern](https://en.wikipedia.org/wiki/Producer%E2%80%93consumer_problem) (worker pools), specifically the [Single Producer Multiple Consumer variation](https://betterprogramming.pub/hands-on-go-concurrency-the-producer-consumer-pattern-c42aab4e3bd2).
 The experimentation is carried out with several combinations of different numbers of **partitions** and **consumer threads** in order to observe the optimal solution.
 A [semaphore](https://en.wikipedia.org/wiki/Semaphore_(programming)#Producer%E2%80%93consumer_problem) structure is implemented to solve the producer-consumer problem.